ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 valid previously sent proposals and apply them to the MLS group state.

-The MIMI DS protocol ensures that the Hub, all follower servers and the clients of all participants (or at least those in the `join` state) agree on the group state, which includes the client list and the key material used for message encryption (although the latter is only available to clients).
+The MIMI DS protocol ensures that the Hub, all follower servers and the clients of all active participants agree on the group state, which includes the client list and the key material used for message encryption (although the latter is only available to clients).
 Since the group state also includes a copy of the room state at the time of the most recent commit, it is also covered by the agreement.

-### Authenticating proposals
+## Authenticating proposals

 The MLS specification {{!RFC9420}} requires that MLS proposals from the Hub and from follower servers (external senders in MLS terminology) be authenticated